Here is a list of speakers for the THE 19th ENOLOGY & VITICULTURE CONFERENCE & TRADESHOW.

 Emma Holmes is the Organics Industry Specialist with the BC Ministry of Agriculture.
 She studied Agroecology (B.Sc) and Soil Science (M.Sc) at UBC) and went on to work on diversified organic farming operations on the coast.
 Her keen interest in extension led her to a role coordinating an on-farm extension program for growers in Metro Vancouver before starting with the Ministry in 2017.

-Since 2012, UBC-KEDGE has been collaborating with industry stakeholders to support development of the BC wine territory.
-At a series of workshops across the province in Fall 2017, and at the UBC-KEDGE Wine Leaders Forum Spring 2018, they worked with industry participants on actions, needs, and challenges in support of the continued development of a BC wine territory identity.
-The presentation reports on key findings and outcomes.
-The intention is to stimulate emergence of a cohesive voice across the wine territory, supporting each of its regions to develop, recognizing their diversity; and to enable a deeper narrative for industry organizations, regional associations and individual wineries to build upon.
+Roger Sugden is Professor and Dean at UBC’s Faculty of Management, and Director of the Regional Socio-Economic Development Institute of Canada.
+He previously worked in the UK, Italy and Germany.
+His research is on economic organization, the interests of publics, and regional socio-economic development.
+He is currently working on the organization of knowledge and wine territory development; the history of occupational structure and economic strategy in the Okanagan; and the organization of management education at universities.
+Since 2012, he has been part of a group at UBC's Okanagan campus collaborating with industry stakeholders and with international partners to support development of the BC wine territory.
+At a series of workshops across the province in 2017 and 2018, and at the UBC Wine Leaders Forum 2018, the group worked with industry participants on actions, needs, and challenges in support of the continued development of a BC wine territory identity.
+An objective is to stimulate emergence of a cohesive voice across the wine territory, supporting each of its regions to develop, recognizing their diversity; and to enable a deeper narrative for industry organizations, regional associations and individual wineries to build upon.

 Dr. Castellarin is an Associate Professor at the University of British Columbia, and a Tier II Canada Research Chair in Viticulture and Plant Genomics.
 Dr. Castellarin research focuses on grape production, and how the climate affects grape ripening and quality.
 In 2009, he received the Rudolf Hermanns Prize (Geisenhem, Germany) for outstanding scientific achievements in horticulture and viticulture.